-As part of the school's responsibilities under the prevent duty, the rules employed by the School's Internet filtering solution are designed to limit potential access to content and sites that could pose a risk to pupils regarding extremism and radicalisation.
+As part of the school's responsibilities under the Prevent Duty, the rules employed by the School's online filtering and monitoring systems are designed to limit potential access to content and sites that could pose a risk to pupils regarding extremism and radicalisation.
 Refer to Preventing Radicalisation policy.

-5.4 Online Sexual Harassment
+5.4 Online sexual abuse and exploitation

 This may be stand/alone or part of a wider pattern of sexual harassment and /or sexual violence.
 It may include: